 The most important tax deduction for rideshare drivers is the mileage deduction, since it will be your biggest driving expense.

-There are two ways to claim the mileage tax deduction when driving for Uber or Lyft.
+There are two ways to claim the mileage tax deduction when driving for Uber, Lyft, or a food delivery service.

 - Actual car expenses.
 Track all of your driving expenses yourself.
-Actual car expenses are difficult to track, so seek professional tax help.
+Actual car expenses are difficult to track, so seek professional tax assistance.

 If you use standard mileage, you cannot deduct other costs associated with your car, including gas, repairs/maintenance, insurance, depreciation, license fees, tires, car washes, lease payments, towing charges, auto club dues, etc. Standard mileage includes these expenses.
 However, you can include tolls and parking fees.